nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - When the `Parser` parsed the AddCommand, an instance of `GuiWorkFlow` will be created
 - The internal working of `GuiWorkFlow` is elaborated in [GUI WorkFlow](#gui-workflow)
 - `Parser` will call `getValid()` and `getRecipe()` from the `GuiWorkFlow`
     - After the user interact with the GUI, if the text the user provides is a valid recipe, the Add command will be valid
 - If the recipe is valid
     - The recipe title is added to `AllRecipes.txt` file
     - A recipe file will be saved to the FileDirectory
     - A `CommandResult` instance is returned with a successful message

 ### GUI WorkFlow

 <p align="center" width="100%">
   <img width="100%" src="images/SequenceDiagram/GUISequence.png" alt="Recipe Module Diagram"/>
 </p>

+1. GUI is only triggered by Add and Edit command

+   - Add command will pass the path of the `Template.txt` file
+   - Edit command will pass the path of the recipe the user wants to edit

+2. From the path, `GuiWorkFlow` class can detect whether it is `Mode.ADD` or `Mode.EDIT`

+   - `Mode.ADD` throws an exception when the recipe title already exist in the `RecipeList.recipes`
+   - `Mode.EDIT` overwrite the recipe title that already exist `RecipeList.recipes`

+3. There are an initial entry to `Editor` and a loop for subsequent entry to `Editor` if the user choose to fix the content of the recipe
+4. When exiting the `Editor`, the user can choose to SAVE or EXIT

+   - SAVE will return `saveToTemp = True` and save the content in the `Editor` to `Temporary.txt`
+   - EXIT will return `saveToTemp = False`
+   - if `saveToTemp = False`, program flow will exit the loop
+   - if `saveToTemp = False`, program flow will exit the loop

+5. The loop is a PARSE and RE-ENTRY

+- it wil parse the `Temporary.txt` file.
+Check [Parse Text to Recipe](#parse-text-to-recipe)
+- if parsing is valid and there is no duplicate recipe
+    - exit the loop and set `isValid = True`
+- else if parsing is invalid or there is a duplicate recipe
+    - Ask the user if they want to fix the file
+        - if yes (fix the invalid recipe)
+            - re-enter `Editor` and the workflow is similar as point 4. above
+        - if no (recipe remains invalid)
+            - exit the loop and set `isValid = False`

 ### Parse Text to Recipe

 - The parsing of is solely handled by `RecipeFileParser` with little interaction with other classes.
 Hence there will be no diagram.
+- The parser has variables and counter to keep track of the parsing process
+  - `lineType`:`TITLE`, `DESCRIPTION`, `INGREDIENT`, `STEP`, `NORMAL`
+  - `stage`: `TITLE_START`, `TITLE`, `TITLE_END`,  `DESCRIPTION`, `INGREDIENT`, `STEP`, `NORMAL`
+  - `stageCounter = {0,0,0,0}`: count the occurrence of {TITLE, DESCRIPTION, INGREDIENT, STEP}
+  - `ingredientIndex`: keep track of the increment of INGREDIENT index
+  - `stepIndex`: keep track of the correct increment of STEP index

+- Go through the text line by line
+- Detect whether the line is a Heading (denoted by `#`) and assign the `lineType` for that line
+   - if `lineType` is a heading, assign `stage` appropriately, and increment `stageCounter`
+   - else, the `lineType` is `NORMAL`
+- Parsing of line with `NORMAL` type is dependent on the `stage`
+  - If the line is blank, it does not affect the parsing
+- For `TITLE`:
+  - Perform validity check as the recipe title is a text file
+    - Alphanumerical
+    - less than 255 character
+- For `DESCRIPTION`:
+  - Allow all characters, including blank lines
+  - Blank lines will be recorded to give the user some freedom in describing the recipe
+- For `INGREDIENT`:
+  - Check for the appropriate format `INDEX.
+INGREDIENT_NAME / AMOUNT / UNIT`
+    - Positive integer index
+    - Positive double amount
+  - Check for the correct index increment based on `ingredientIndex`
+- For `STEP`
+  - Check for the appropriate format `INDEX.
+STEP_DESCRIPTION`
--
+    - Positive integer index
+  - Check for the correct index increment based on `stepIndex`

+- Check if the correct number of Heading occurrence is correct
+- Because of the `stage`, Headings are **parseable** in different order (but highly discouraged)
+- Check if the recipe is empty
+  - Because the blank lines are disregarded

 ### Edit an Existing Recipe